mhespenh/lite-byte/README.md

 The entire stack consists of:
 - A NextJS client/server application which provides the web client and server
 - A postgres database which stores user and device information
-- A socket server which provides and bridges together:
-  - A secure WebSocket server for realtime communication with the web client
+- A socket server which provides a secure WebSocket server for realtime communication with the web client
-  - A TCP socket server for realitime communication with the LED matrix display's controller.
+- An MQTT broker ([EMQX](https://www.emqx.com/en)) for realitime communication with the LED matrix display's controller.

 ## Video Walkthrough
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=eYDX1Hv6SPM" target="_blank">